-Even though my time with these two was like natural contraception, a part of me feels a desire to be a father — but not yet.
+Even though my time with these two was more like natural contraception, a part of me feels a desire to be a father.

 I learned something important from these youngsters.

-In an interview with Maya Angelou, Oprah asked her what is the best piece of advice you’ve given and received, and she said:
+In an interview with Maya Angelou, Oprah asked her what is the best piece of advice you’ve given and received.
+She said:

 Maya Angelou was referring to innocence.

-As we grow older our minds become tarnished.
+As we grow older, our minds become tarnished.
 We stop having hope.
 We tend to agonize over problems that we should take responsibility for.
-We stop dreaming, telling stories, playing, learning, laughing, etc.
+We stop dreaming, telling stories, playing, learning, and laughing.

 I was robbed of my innocence at a very young age.
-Growing up in a house-hold where domestic violence was normal will force you to grow up quickly.
-This is not my families fault.
-They didn’t know any better but it made me lose hope.
+Growing up in a household where domestic violence was normal will force you to grow up quickly.
+This is not my family’s fault.
+They didn’t know any better.
+However, it made me lose hope.

-I now look at the world as new.
+I now look at the world differently.
 I see possibility.
 I started to re-kindle the fire that was ignited at our birth.
 It’s our duty to keep the fire burning if we are to live life to its fullest.

 If we are bold, the beauty of growing older is how we can clearly differentiate between naivety and innocence.

-With time this pain digs a trench deep in our psyche.
+With time, this pain digs a trench deep in our psyche.
 Unable to get out, we tend to forget the world is a miracle.
-We start to live in the past and look forward to the future and forget that right now is all we have.
+We start to live in the past, look forward to the future, and forget that right now is all we have.

 Our innocence is being robbed of us daily.